willfurnass/sheffield_hpc/hpc/what-is-hpc.rst

 Both general HPC clusters and those at Sheffield are composed of:

-* login nodes (also known as headnodes) where users login and interact with the cluster.
+* login nodes (also known as headnodes) where users login, edit, upload / download files but should not run any intensive programs and cannot load software modules.
 * compute nodes where user jobs are ran.
 * large memory nodes which are compute nodes with increased amounts of RAM available.
 * GPU nodes which are compute nodes with multiple GPUs available.